stscoundrel/harlaw/README.md

 # Harlaw

-Transform DSL (Lingvo Dictionary File) files to json.
+Transform DSL (Lingvo Dictionary File) files to JSON.
+Formatting options available for custom output.

 There are many dictionaries available as .dsl, but very few in easily consumable formats.
 Harlaw formats the dsl files to json with decent search/replace/remove options.

 ### Install